A Bombieri-Vinogradov theorem for sectors in real quadratic number fields: Proof of Theorem

 which can be done in a similar way as in subsection \ref{sectorspicking} by picking out the sector condition $s\in S(\eta_1,\eta_2;x)$ using Hecke characters of the form $\xi_{\text{Hecke}}^n$.
 This results in an appoximation of the form

 and hence,

 which clearly suffices to deduce \eqref{th main eq1} from \eqref{same}.
-This completes the proof of Theorem \ref{main}. \\ \\ {\bf Remark 4.} The sole reason that we are not able to handle small sectors with $\eta= x^{-\delta}$ for $\delta$ in a suitable interval $0<\delta\le \delta_0$ along the lines above is the following.
+This completes the proof of Theorem \ref{main}. \\ \\ {\bf Remark 4.} The sole reason that we are not able to handle small sectors with $\eta= x^{-\delta}$ for $\delta$ in a suitable interval $0<\delta\le \delta_0$ along the above lines is the following.
 Our treatment of small moduli with $\mathcal{N}(\mathfrak{q})\le Q_0=\log^A x$ making direct use of the Siegel-Walfisz theorem does not give a bound better than $O(x\exp(-C\sqrt{\log x}))$ for their total contribution, no matter what the size of $\eta$ is.
 However, we need a bound of order of magnitude $O(\eta x\log^{-A} x)$ if $\eta$ is allowed to depend on $x$.
 To resolve this issue, we may resort to using the explicit formula and zero-density estimates for Hecke $L$-functions, which requires more machinery.
-Of course, large sieve inequalities for Hecke characters (more generally, mean value estimates for Dirichlet polynomials twisted with Hecke characters) are needed here as well. \\ \\ {\bf Acknowledgements.} The first-named author would like to thank the Ramakrishna Mission Vivekananda Educational and Research Institute for an excellent work environment.
+Of course, large sieve inequalities for Hecke characters (more generally, mean value estimates for Dirichlet polynomials twisted with Hecke characters) are needed here as well. \\ \\ {\bf Acknowledgements.} Both authors would like to thank the anonymous referee for valuable comments, in particular, for pointing out a way to improve our initial level of distribution $1/5-\varepsilon$ to $1/4-\varepsilon$ using a refined treatment of the large sieve with Hecke characters.
+The first-named author would like to thank the Ramakrishna Mission Vivekananda Educational and Research Institute for an excellent work environment.
 The second-named author is grateful to the Indian Statistical Institute Kolkata for its excellent research environment and acknowledges support from the Research Associate Fellowship at the Institute.